Guide to Kid-Friendly Spring Sports in Atlanta

 SunTrust Park, the brand new home of the Atlanta Braves, was built with families in mind, and it shows.
 From the impressive, carnival-like children’s area to an enormous Atlanta Braves symbol made out of LEGOs, there is so much to see and do before the first pitch.
 Tickets are $5 and up.

 Atlanta United soccer is a new and exciting opportunity for families to enjoy a sporting event together.
 The team’s elite players will inspire kids who play soccer, but everyone will enjoy the impressive new Mercedes-Benz Stadium.
 Tickets are $20 and up.

 Atlanta Hawks games have all the elements you want for a fun family afternoon or night out, even if you’re not a basketball fan.
 At half-time, the Hawks’ “Sky Squad’ Trampoline Dunkers run across the court, propel themselves off trampolines and dunk balls.

 Swarm games are family-friendly, with youth players gathering on the field to create a starting lineup tunnel for player introductions and scrimmages between youth teams between periods.
 Kids will love the fast-paced, physical play and the energizing background music played continuously throughout the game.

-The team’s first year playing under a new bass fishing-themed identity.
+The team plays under a fishing-themed identity.
 They are a minor league affiliate of the Atlanta Braves.

 The team first came to Atlanta in 1995, and were called the “Atlanta Ruckus,” before being re-named after Zoo Atlanta’s silverback gorilla, Willie B in 1998.

 The WNBA women’s basketball team is currently celebrating their 12th year in Atlanta, complete with several wins at conference championships over the years.